wisdomkings001/diagnos/README.md

 # Diagnos

-An autonomous diagnostic trading agent built for Bitget AI Base Camp Hackathon — Agentic Trading track, Event-Driven Agent sub-theme.
+An autonomous diagnostic trading agent, Agentic Trading track, Event-Driven Agent sub-theme.

 Paper trading only.
 No real funds are used at any point.